david-macmahon/InfinibandVerbs.jl/README.md

 # InfinibandVerbs.jl

-## [Infiniband Verbs][] for [Julia][]
+*[Infiniband verbs][] for [Julia][]*

+## Overview

-The [`InfinibandVerbs.jl`][] package provides a convenient and flexible way to utilize Infiniband Verbs from Julia.
+The [`InfinibandVerbs.jl`][] package provides a convenient and flexible way to utilize Infiniband verbs from Julia.
 Packets are transferred via direct-memory-access (DMA) to/from the network interface card (NIC) directly from/to pre-allocated Julia Arrays, bypassing the kernel (aka *kernel bypass*).
-This high level interface hides many of the complexities typically involved when using Infiniband Verbs, but the low level interface of the underlying Infiniband Verbs library [`libibverbs`][] is readily available if more specialized operations are needed.
-The primary use case targeted by this package is sending/receiving UDP packets at very high data rates directly from/to Julia Arrays.
+This high level interface hides many of the complexities typically involved when using Infiniband verbs, but the low level interface of the underlying Infiniband verbs library [`libibverbs`][] is readily available if more specialized operations are needed.

+Although Infiniband verbs was originally developed around the [Infiniband][] networking protocol, it now supports both Infiniband and [Ethernet][] networks.
+The primary use case targeted by `InfinibandVerbs.jl` is sending/receiving UDP packets over Ethernet at very high (and sustained) data rates directly from/to Julia Arrays.

-The high level interface is implemented in the `InfinibandVerbs` module.
-The low level interface is implemented in the `InfinibandVerbs.API` module which is a [`Clang.jl`][]-generated module that wraps the Infiniband Verbs API implemented in the `libibverbs` library from the [`rdma-core`][] project.
+`InfinibandVerbs.jl` provides a convenient high level interface in the `InfinibandVerbs` module.
+The high level interface uses the low level interface defined in the `InfinibandVerbs.API` module.  `InfinibandVerbs.API` is a [`Clang.jl`][]-generated module that wraps the Infiniband verbs API implemented in the `libibverbs` library from the [`rdma-core`][] project.
 The `InfinibandVerbs.jl` package uses `rdma-core` libraries from a pre-built Julia JLL package.
 An `rdma-core` package for the host OS does NOT need to be installed (it will be ignored if present), but an RDMA compatible network